Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/swerving-spaceships/rules/_index.md

 {{% rules-block id="action_play" heading="Gameplay" icon="action" icontint="green" %}}

-Skip "Rounds & Turns" if you already know how to play Naivigation (it repeats the shared rules).
+Skip "Rounds & Turns" if you already know how to play Naivigation.
 The other section has unique rules for this game.

+{{< rules-example id="naivigation-turn" >}}

 <!--- @TODO: Mark the entire _block_ as a shared rule??
 Test this, make it work --->
-{{% rules-block heading="Rounds & Turns" class="naivigation-shared-rule" %}}
+{{% rules-block heading="Rounds & Turns" class="naivigation-shared-rule-block" %}}

 Play happens in rounds.